5T33Z0/Clover-Crate/GUI/README.md

 Here you can change a lot of things.
 The most important one being the dropdown menu for selecting the "Volume" the custom entry should represent:

 ![GUID](https://user-images.githubusercontent.com/76865553/136699942-79efe2a9-2995-48fe-a6fd-aad342ae259a.png)

+Enter a custom name in the "Title" field